dplusic/listen/README.md

 ## Notes
 * Speech Recognition works on localhost or via https.
-* Mobile browsers are not supported yet.
+* Mobile browsers are also supported.

 ## References